nimble-platform/identity-service/README.md

 # Identity Service
 Service for managing identities on the platform.

- ---
-The project leading to this application has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 723810.

 ## Cloning

 Set the ```--recursive``` flag when cloning this repository (e.g.